 What is red velvet cake?

-To throw some history at you, it was invented in the Victorian era.
+Historically, it was invented in the Victorian era.
 It was named a “velvet” cake because of its creamy and dense chocolate cake-like texture.

 Most cake recipes either use all butter or all oil.
 When I first made this recipe, I just used oil and boy did I get one oily cake.
 You would push your finger into it and you would be left with a pool of oil.
 No thank you.